 Entrance requirements for a postgraduate qualification, or individual modules, vary.
-Full details are provided on the programme pages under the Requirements tab.
+Full details are provided on the RVC programme page under the Admissions Requirements tab.

 All details of the programme-specific requirements are given on the programme page.

 English language requirements